 Why do we refer to coding languages as “languages”?
-While it’s easy to pass off as just a phrase, the term is actually remarkably fitting; understanding why can help broaden and deepen our understanding of both coding and our spoken languages.
-Here are just 5 of the interesting ways coding is like a traditional language:
+While it’s easy to pass off as just a phrase, the term is remarkably fitting; understanding why can help broaden and deepen our understanding of coding and our spoken languages.
+Here are just 5 of the exciting ways coding is like a traditional language:

 1. IT’S USED TO SHARE INFORMATION.

-First, and perhaps most basic, coding and languages are both used to share data.
-In our daily interaction with other people, whether over the internet or in person, we use language to convey our thoughts, feelings, and intentions.
-At its core, code is doing the same thing; when you write code, you’re basically talking to the computer and telling it what you want.
-It could even be argued that much of the time, the computer then takes those instructions and in turn uses them to communicate with other people through web pages, video games, apps, etc.
+First, and perhaps most fundamental, coding and languages are both used to share data.
+We use language to convey our thoughts, feelings, and intentions in our daily interactions with other people, whether over the internet or in person.
+At its core, code is doing the same thing; when you write code, you’re talking to the computer and telling it what you want.
+Some could even argue that the computer takes those instructions much of the time and uses them to communicate with other people through web pages, video games, apps, etc.

 2. THEY HAVE RULES AND GRAMMAR (OR SYNTAX).

-Rules and grammar are an essential part of language.
-Without rules and the framework they provide, our languages would not be able to convey meaning as effectively as they do.
-The same could be said about code.
-If you get the rules wrong in code, the computer can’t understand what you’re trying to say.
+Rules and grammar are an essential part of coding languages.
+Without rules and the framework they provide, our languages would not convey meaning as effectively as they do.
+If you get the rules wrong while coding, the computer can’t understand what you’re trying to say.

 3. THEY ARE EXTREMELY VERSATILE.

-While code does have very specific rules, much like traditional language those rules also allow freedom.
-We can use spoken language for a huge variety of purposes: we use it to share thoughts, request things, and generally to communicate.
+While coding languages do have definite rules, much like traditional language, those rules also allow freedom.
+We can use spoken language for many purposes: we use it to share thoughts, request things, and generally communicate.
 We can even use language to make music or play games with it.
-Code has its own flexibility.
-For all its exacting rules and specifications, it can be used to solve different problems in a variety of ways.
-While some methods might be best suited to certain instances or contexts, as long as it follows the basic rules there generally isn’t one “right” answer.
+In addition, code has flexibility.
+For all its strict rules and specifications, coding can solve different problems in various ways.
+Thus, while some methods might be best suited to specific instances or contexts, there generally isn’t one “right” answer as long as it follows the basic rules.

 4. THERE ARE MANY DIFFERENT LANGUAGES

 Mandarin and English are very different languages.
-They have different grammar, and methods of speaking or writing.
-While they ultimately fulfill the same purpose, some ideas might be easier to express in English, and some ideas might only be fully appreciated in Mandarin.
-The same is true of code.
-While one language may be able to solve a variety of different problems, another language might be able to do it a little better.
-Some languages can converse fluently with data, some are right at home giving a robot instructions.
-In the same way that learning a new spoken language allows you to communicate with new people in new ways, learning new programming languages allows you to deal with problems in different ways.
+They have additional grammar and methods of speaking or writing.
+While they ultimately fulfill the same purpose, some ideas might be easier to express in English, and some pictures might only be fully appreciated in Mandarin.
+The same is true of coding languages.
+While one language may be able to solve various problems, another language might be able to do it a little better.
+Some languages can converse fluently with data; some are right at home giving a robot instructions.
+In the same way that learning a new spoken language allows you to communicate with new people in new ways, learning new programming languages enables you to deal with problems differently.

 5. YOU WON’T BECOME FLUENT IN A DAY